Menu

 After taking a break last year, Lobby for the Rivers Day is back and in-person on October 8.
 We hope you can join NSRWA and river advocates from all over the state as we meet with legislators to highlight the issues that matter most to us.
-By showing up, we are helping to make river protection, climate and environmental issues a priority for state lawmakers.
+By showing up, we are helping to make river protection, climate and environmental issues priorities for state lawmakers.
 This is such a great way to get involved, connect with others, and take meaningful steps toward a healthier future for our rivers and our communities.

 Drought Bill